That's Amore! (film): Production

-In May 2023, it was announced that Travolta and Heigl were cast in the film and that Walken was in talks to co-star with them.
-In November 2023, it was announced that Walken was cast along with Shire, Fichtner, Sweeney and de Matteo.
+In May 2023, it was announced that Travolta and Katherine Heigl were cast in the film, with Christopher Walken in talks to co-star.
+In November 2023, it was reported that Walken had officially joined the cast alongside Fichtner, Sweeney, and de Matteo.
+However, both Heigl and Walken ultimately departed the project.
+They were replaced by Mira Sorvino and Chazz Palminteri, who assumed the leading roles opposite Travolta.

 Production commenced in September 2022.
 It lasted until November that same year.

 It was announced in December 2023 that the International Alliance of Theatrical Stage Employees filed a lawsuit against the filmmakers, alleging that the production failed to pay $570,000 in wages to 77 union workers.

+Principal photography reportedly resumed in April 2026.